Northern California Tour 2023

 All together, the river and its tributaries supply 35 percent of California’s water and feed into two major projects: the State Water Project and the federal Central Valley Project.

-This 3-day, 2-night excursion traveled across the Sacramento Valley and followed the river north from Sacramento through Oroville to Redding and Shasta Lake, where participants took dinner cruise.
+This 3-day, 2-night excursion traveled across the Sacramento Valley and followed the river north from Sacramento through Oroville to Redding and Shasta Lake, where participants took a dinner cruise.
 Tour participants also got an up-close view of Oroville Dam’s repaired main spillway that suffered major damage during a powerful 2017 storm.

 Experts talked about the history of the Sacramento River as the tour wound through riparian woodland, rice fields, wildlife refuges and nut orchards.
 The tour tracked important water issues for farming and environmental uses, visited the potential location of Sites Reservoir and discussed innovations for flood management, groundwater management and salmon restoration.